awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 SQL Server 2014 supports all the parameters from SQL Server 2012 and uses the same default values\.
 SQL Server 2014 includes one new parameter, backup checksum default\.
 For more information, see [How to enable the CHECKSUM option if backup utilities do not expose the option](https://support.microsoft.com/en-us/kb/2656988) in the Microsoft documentation\.

-### Microsoft SQL Server 2012 features<a name="SQLServer.Concepts.General.FeatureSupport.2012"></a>
+### Microsoft SQL Server 2012 end of support on Amazon RDS<a name="SQLServer.Concepts.General.FeatureSupport.2012"></a>

-In addition to supported features of SQL Server 2008 R2, Amazon RDS supports the following SQL Server 2012 features:
-+ Columnstore indexes \(Enterprise Edition\)
-+ Online Index Create, Rebuild and Drop for XML, varchar\(max\), nvarchar\(max\), and varbinary\(max\) data types \(Enterprise Edition\)
-+ Flexible Server Roles
-+ Service Broker is supported\.
-Service Broker endpoints aren't supported\.
-+ Partially Contained Databases
-+ Sequences
-+ Transparent Data Encryption \(Enterprise Edition only\)
-+ THROW statement
-+ New and enhanced spatial types
-+ UTF\-16 Support
-+ ALTER ANY SERVER ROLE server\-level permission
-+ Secondary \(user\-defined\) filegroups

-For more information about SQL Server 2012, see [Features supported by the editions of SQL Server 2012](https://msdn.microsoft.com/en-us/library/cc645993%28v=sql.110%29.aspx) in the Microsoft documentation\.

-For a list of unsupported features, see [Features not supported and features with limited support](#SQLServer.Concepts.General.FeatureNonSupport)\.

-Some SQL Server parameters have changed in SQL Server 2012\.
-+ The following parameters have been removed from SQL Server 2012: `awe enabled`, `precompute rank`, and `sql mail xps`\.
-These parameters were not modifiable in SQL Server DB Instances and their removal should have no impact on your SQL Server use\.
-+ A new `contained database authentication` parameter in SQL Server 2012 supports partially contained databases\.
-When you enable this parameter and then create a partially contained database, an authorized user's user name and password is stored within the partially contained database instead of in the primary database\.
-For more information about partially contained databases, see [Contained databases](http://msdn.microsoft.com/en-us/library/ff929071.aspx) in the Microsoft documentation\.

-### Microsoft SQL Server 2008 R2 deprecated on Amazon RDS<a name="SQLServer.Concepts.General.FeatureSupport.2008"></a>
+SQL Server 2012 has reached its end of support on Amazon RDS\.

-We are upgrading all existing instances that are still using SQL Server 2008 R2 to the latest minor version of SQL Server 2012\.
+RDS is upgrading all existing DB instances that are still using SQL Server 2012 to the latest minor version of SQL Server 2014\.
 For more information, see [Version management in Amazon RDS](#SQLServer.Concepts.General.Version-Management)\.

-For more information about SQL Server 2008 R2, see [Features supported by the editions of SQL Server 2008 R2](https://msdn.microsoft.com/en-us/library/cc645993%28v=sql.105%29.aspx) in the Microsoft documentation\.
+### Microsoft SQL Server 2008 R2 end of support on Amazon RDS<a name="SQLServer.Concepts.General.FeatureSupport.2008"></a>

+SQL Server 2008 R2 has reached its end of support on Amazon RDS\.

+RDS is upgrading all existing DB instances that are still using SQL Server 2008 R2 to the latest minor version of SQL Server 2012\.
+For more information, see [Version management in Amazon RDS](#SQLServer.Concepts.General.Version-Management)\.

 ## Change data capture support for Microsoft SQL Server DB instances<a name="SQLServer.Concepts.General.CDC"></a>